epfl-ada/ada-2022-project-croquemadame/readme.md

 * **Compilation of the best combination of parameters**

-We will do ANOVA test to test the better combination of parameters
+We will perform ANOVA tests to compute the best combination of parameters

 * **Analysis among categories**

 We can do the same analysis as above but among each categories.
-This way a youtuber that to do gaming videos will have a personalize guideline.
+This way a youtuber that aims at posting gaming videos will have a personalized guideline.

 #### 4. Visualization